lltfm/openness/works/saltem_hoc/README.md

 * [More responses](./openness_gpt-notable_responses.md)

 ### Example mandala: "What is magic?"
-The Openness GPT prompt also instructs the AI to offer to create a mandala after it responds to represent its answer with the goal of expressing its answer visually beyond words.
+The Openness GPT prompt also instructs the LLM to offer to create a mandala after it responds to represent its answer with the goal of expressing its answer visually beyond words.